OpenRCT2/docs/setup/options.rst

 * **Minimise fullscreen on focus loss**

-  When enabled, if the mouse cursor leaves the window in fullscreen mode, minimize the game to the taskbar.
+  When enabled, if the mouse cursor leaves the window in fullscreen mode, minimise the game to the taskbar.

 Rendering